Toy Story (franchise): Critical and public response

 According to Rotten Tomatoes, the Toy Story franchise is the most critically acclaimed franchise of all time.
-The first two films received a 100% rating, while the third and fourth earned 98% and 97% ratings.
-According to the site, no other franchise has had all of its films so highly rated—the Before trilogy comes closest with 98%, and the Dollars trilogy and The Lord of the Rings trilogy come after with average ratings of 95% and 94%, respectively, while the Toy Story franchise has an average of 99%.
+The first two films received a 100% rating, while the third, fourth, and fifth films have earned 98%, 96%, and 93% ratings, respectively.
+According to the site, no other franchise has had all of its films so highly rated—the Before trilogy comes tied with 98%, and the Dollars trilogy and The Lord of the Rings trilogy come after with average ratings of 95% and 94%, respectively, while the Toy Story franchise has an average of 98%.

 According to Metacritic, the Toy Story franchise is the second most critically acclaimed franchise of all time, after The Lord of the Rings trilogy, having an average rounded score of 90 out of 100.

 Accolades

 Toy Story was nominated for three Academy Awards, including Best Original Screenplay, Best Original Score and Best Original Song for Randy Newman's "You've Got a Friend in Me."
 John Lasseter, the director of the film, also received a Special Achievement Award for "the development and inspired application of techniques that have made possible the first feature-length computer-animated film."
 Toy Story was also the first animated film to be nominated for the Academy Award for Best Original Screenplay.
 At the 53rd Golden Globe Awards, Toy Story earned two Golden Globe nominations—Best Motion Picture – Musical or Comedy and Best Original Song.
 It was also nominated for Best Special Visual Effects at the 50th British Academy Film Awards.

 Toy Story 2 won a Golden Globe for Best Motion Picture – Musical or Comedy and earned a single Academy Award nomination for the song "When She Loved Me," performed by Sarah McLachlan.
 The Academy Award for Best Animated Feature was introduced in 2001 after the first two Toy Story installments.

 Toy Story 3 won two Academy Awards – Best Animated Feature and Best Original Song for "We Belong Together".
 It earned three other nominations, including Best Picture, Best Adapted Screenplay, and Best Sound Editing.
 It was the third animated film in history to be nominated for Best Picture, after Beauty and the Beast and Up.
 Toy Story 3 also won the Golden Globe for Best Animated Feature Film and the award for Best Animated Film at the British Academy Film Awards.

 Toy Story 4 won the Academy Award for Best Animated Feature and was also nominated for Best Original Song for Newman's "I Can't Let You Throw Yourself Away."
 It is the first animated franchise to win Best Animated Feature award twice.
 It's also the first animated franchise to have every film nominated in the same category (Original Song).
 It was also nominated to the Golden Globe for Best Animated Feature Film (but lost against Missing Link) and nominated for Best Animated Film at the British Academy Film Awards.